 In 2003 my hair started to noticeably thin out and my acne became worse than ever despite the drugs I took for it.
-I applied Retin-A and developed terrible scaring for the first time.
+I applied Retin-A and developed terrible scaring.
 Hair growth around my body was very thick.
 I felt and looked so horrible I wanted to hide much of the time.

 In 2004 I found out that I had celiac disease and started to realize that there was some kind of connection with what I put in my mouth and how I felt.
 This started a mission to save myself.
 (I had given up on doctors long ago.
 If anyone was going to help me it was going to be me.)